gigya/screenset-validation/README.md

   },

   // Allows transformation of params before submission to API.
-  // This is used when you need to display data in a different format than what the API expects.
+  // This is used when you need to display options in a different format than what the API expects.
   // For example, radio button have string values but you may need to save them in the database as boolean.
   transformBeforeSubmit: {
     'gigya-register-screen': function(params) {